yptse123/password_gen_and_brute_force/readme.md

 ## Features

-1. **Password Generator**: Generates random passwords of lengths ranging from 1 to 6 characters.
+1. **Password Generator**: Generates random passwords of lengths ranging from 1 to 6 characters using numbers and lowercase characters only.
 2. **Brute Force Cracking**: Uses multithreading to efficiently crack passwords by attempting all possible combinations of characters.
 3. **REST API**: Provides two endpoints to generate passwords and crack them using a brute-force method.